kevinchisholm/video-code-examples/node-express/response-send-end-write-difference/README.md

 # Sending multiple HTTP responses with Express.js

-## Code Examples for my Blog Post: [Express.js – Sending Multiple HTTP Responses](https://blog.kevinchisholm.com/javascript/node-js/express-js/sending-multiple-http-responses/)
+## Code Examples for my Blog Post: [What is the Difference Between response.send(), response.end() and response.write() ?](https://blog.kevinchisholm.com/javascript/node-js/express-js/sending-multiple-http-responses/)

 ## What you need to run the example code: